Azure/iotedge/doc/reported_states_during_deployment.md

 NOTE: if this is a new module in the deployment, it will not exist in the reported properties until the module is created.

-NOTE: If the module was previously marked as “running” it should stay “running” using the previous image until the pull for the new module is complete.
+NOTE: If the module was previously marked as “running” it will stay “running” using the previous image until the pull for the new module is complete.

 NOTE: The IoT Edge runtime doesn’t have a clear indicator that the pull is in progress compared to